Hertz Global Holdings

-Hertz Global Holdings, Inc. (formerly The Hertz Corporation), known as Hertz, is an American car rental company based in Estero, Florida.
-The company operates its namesake Hertz brand, along with the brands Dollar Rent A Car, Firefly Car Rental and Thrifty Car Rental.
+Hertz Global Holdings, Inc. (formerly The Hertz Corporation), is an American car rental company based in Estero, Florida.
+The company operates its namesake Hertz brand, along with the brands Dollar Rent A Car, Firefly Car Rental, and Thrifty Car Rental.

-It is one of the three big rental car holding companies in the United States, holding a 36% market share, placing it ahead of Avis Budget Group and second to Enterprise Holdings.
-As one of the largest worldwide vehicle rental companies by sales, locations, and fleet size, Hertz operates in 160 countries in North America, Europe, Latin America, Africa, Asia, Australia, the Caribbean, the Middle East and New Zealand.
+It is one of the three big rental car holding companies in the United States, having a 36% market share, placing it ahead of Avis Budget Group and second to Enterprise Holdings.
+As one of the largest worldwide vehicle rental companies by sales, locations, and fleet size, Hertz operates in 160 countries in North America, Europe, Latin America, Africa, Asia, Australia, the Caribbean, the Middle East, and New Zealand.

 Hertz was ranked 326th in the 2020 Fortune 500 list.
 The company filed for bankruptcy on May 22, 2020, citing a sharp decline in revenue and future bookings caused by the COVID-19 pandemic.
 As of December 31, 2021, the company had revenues of $7.3 billion, assets of $19.7 billion, and 23,000 employees.
 As of July 1, 2021, the company is no longer in Chapter 11 bankruptcy.

 Company History

-The company's early years
+The early years

+John D. Hertz began selling cars in 1905 for Walden W. Shaw, whose family owned a Chicago bakery and a dealership for Berliet automobiles that were imported from France.
+The car business was losing money and Hertz agreed to help Shaw in exchange for part ownership of the dealership.
+Hertz introduced liberal trade-in terms which helped to sell new vehicles, but left Shaw with many used cars.
+Hertz convinced Shaw to monetize the used cars on by offering them for hire as taxis, names for the meters that showed the fare based on distance traveled.
+Shaw and Hertz began building their own taxis with Hertz naming the new company Yellow Truck and Coach Manufacturing Company.
+In 1916, the Walden W. Shaw Livery Company, the Shaw Cab Manufacturing Company, and the Yellow Cab Corporation were established as Shaw Corporation of New York.
+Shaw resigned as president of the company in 1920, and was succeeded by Hertz.

-Hertz Global Holdings, originally known as Rent-a-Car Inc., was founded by Chicago, Illinois native Walter L. Jacobs in 1918.
+Hertz developed an interest in the Rent-a-Car Inc., that was founded by Walter L. Jacobs in 1918, leading to him purchasing the company in 1923.
+It was then renamed to Hertz Drive-Ur-Self System.
 This small car rental operation began with a dozen Model T Ford cars.
-Within five years, Jacobs' fleet expanded to 600 vehicles—generating annual revenues of approximately US$1 million.
-John D. Hertz, owner of Yellow Truck and Coach Manufacturing Company, developed an interest in the brand, leading to him purchasing the company in 1923.
-It was then renamed to Hertz Drive-Ur-Self System.
-Jacobs continued to serve as president and chief operating officer of Hertz Drive-Ur-Self System until 1961.
+Within five years, the fleet expanded to 600 vehicles—generating annual revenues of approximately US$1 million.
+Jacobs continued to serve as president and chief operating officer of the "Hertz Drive-Ur-Self System" until 1961.